bytedeco/javacv/README.txt

 JavaCV also comes with hardware accelerated full-screen image display (`CanvasFrame` and `GLCanvasFrame`), easy-to-use methods to execute code in parallel on multiple cores (`Parallel`), user-friendly geometric and color calibration of cameras and projectors (`GeometricCalibrator`, `ProCamGeometricCalibrator`, `ProCamColorCalibrator`), detection and matching of feature points (`ObjectFinder`), a set of classes that implement direct image alignment of projector-camera systems (mainly `GNImageAligner`, `ProjectiveTransformer`, `ProjectiveColorTransformer`, `ProCamTransformer`, and `ReflectanceInitializer`), as well as miscellaneous functionality in the `JavaCV` class.
 Some of these classes also have an OpenCL and OpenGL counterpart, their names ending with `CL`, i.e.: `JavaCVCL`, etc. except for `GLCanvasFrame`.

 To learn how to use the API, since documentation currently lacks, please refer to the [#Quick_Start_for_OpenCV_and_FFmpeg] section below as well as the sample programs, including one for Android, found in the `samples` directory.
-You may also find it useful to refer to the source code of [http://code.google.com/p/javacv/source/browse/procamcalib/ ProCamCalib] and [http://code.google.com/p/javacv/source/browse/procamtracker/ ProCamTracker] as well as [http://code.google.com/p/javacv/source/browse/javacv-examples/ Examples ported from OpenCV2 Cookbook] and the associated [http://code.google.com/p/javacv/wiki/OpenCV2_Cookbook_Examples Wiki page].
+You may also find it useful to refer to the source code of [http://code.google.com/p/javacv/source/browse/procamcalib/ ProCamCalib] and [http://code.google.com/p/javacv/source/browse/procamtracker/ ProCamTracker] as well as [http://code.google.com/p/javacv/source/browse/javacv-examples/ Examples ported from OpenCV2 Cookbook] and the associated [http://code.google.com/p/javacv/wiki/OpenCV2_Cookbook_Examples Wiki pages].

 ==Required Software==